Geonoma undata: Cultivation and use

 Certain parts of Geonoma undata are edible, and this species is often cultivated for heart of palm in Central America.
 Other uses of G. undata include utilizing leaves for roof thatching and palm trunks for poles in primitive construction.
 The palm wood is also used by indigenous groups to make various tools and utensils.
 Traditionally, the fruits are useful in making a dark dye.
 It is occasionally used in landscaping and horticulture as well.

 Conservation

-This plant species is listed as "Vulnerable" in Venezuela but its status in other countries is not specified by the IUCN.
+This plant species is listed as "Vulnerable" in Venezuela but it is assessed as least concern in other countries.
 One of the major threats to G. undata is habitat disturbance via deforestation and urbanization.
 Because this is a solitary species, it tends to naturally occur in small numbers making the effects of habitat disturbance acute to the overall population.
 Although G. undata is cultivated in Central America for its edible heart of palm, some harvest the palm illegally in protected areas which also threatens the native population.